imhicihu/Biblio-searcher/README.md

 ### Who do I talk to?
 * Repo owner or admin
     - Contact `imhicihu` at `gmail` dot `com`

+### Disclaimer
+* This repository is for academic purposes only.
+It is intended for educational and research use, and should not be used for any commercial purposes

 ### Code of Conduct
 * Please, check our [Code of Conduct](code_of_conduct.md)